cinemascience/website/docs/source/gettingstarted.rst

 A good way to get started is to read the `Supercomputing Paper`_ that first described Cinema’s approach.
 From there, you can move on to reading the specifications, creating databases with our tools, or including Cinema-compliant components in your own workflows.

-Video examples, sample data and viewer downloads are available on the `CinemaScience website`_ .
+Video examples, sample data, and viewer downloads are available on the `CinemaScience website`_ .

 .. _Supercomputing Paper : https://datascience.lanl.gov/data/papers/SC14.pdf
 .. _CinemaScience website :  https://cinemascience.github.io/